 HubSpot's low code development platform is known for its CRM functionality way more than for its CMS.
 However, the latter works perfectly fine too and offers a rich set of features.
 There are numerous reasons why you should host your website on HubSpot, from the easier development process to better business management.

 We can confirm this from our own experience.
 Our website was previously built with Nunjacks and had a WordPress blog.
 Such a structure wasn’t allowing much flexibility, as team members with little tech knowledge couldn’t make modifications to it by themselves.
-So, we decided to move the website to HubSpot CMS and after a year, we are very satisfied with that decision.

 HubSpot CMS has a wide variety of pre-made modules to use, however in order to unleash HubSpot’s full potential our dedicated development team has created multiple custom-made modules to fully meet all of our needs.